su3e/Su3e/README.md

 # Hi there, I'm Sue 👋

-with some basic programming skills, even more enthusiasm for learning new things and a bunch of crazy ideas, I'm trying to develop my first useful android app.
+with some basic programming skills, a lot of enthusiasm for learning new things and a bunch of crazy ideas, I'm trying to develop my first useful android app.
 Later I would like to develop apps that can make life a bit easier for people with visual impairments or other special needs.